 Greenville, South Carolina, nursing home negligence & abuse cases are one of the primary focuses of our law ﬁrm.
 Over the past ten years, Bobby has pursued justice for victims all across the State of South Carolina.
 Bobby has recovered millions of dollars for families aﬀected by neglect inside South Carolina facilities.
 Speciﬁc cases require speciﬁc lawyers.
 Call us now for your free nursing home negligence or abuse case consultation at 864-432-1514.
 Let our caring and experienced law ﬁrm help you get justice following your family tragedy.
 Speak with us today and see why we are diﬀerent.

-How a Dedicated Greenville Nursing Home Abuse Attorney Can Help
+How a Dedicated Greenville Nursing Home Abuse Lawyer Can Help

-There are a variety of important reasons why having a dedicated Greenville nursing home abuse attorney in your corner is the best path forward.
+There are a variety of important reasons why having a dedicated Greenville nursing home abuse lawyer in your corner is the best path forward.

 Bobby dedicates his career to serving the legal needs of the vulnerable, including the residents of nursing homes in Greenville.
 Toward this end, he has honed his legal skill and insight to the point that he is adept at negotiating with nursing homes and their insurance providers in zealous pursuit of fair settlements that justly cover his clients’ physical, financial, and emotional losses.
 Further, when the other party refuses to negotiate in good faith, Bobby is well prepared to take the matter to trial as a seasoned trial lawyer.
 With Bobby’s legal skills in your corner, you can rest assured that you are well-positioned to continue moving forward toward a fair resolution (come what may).